hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 17 - Rarely Used Strategies - Ejection
+## Level 17 - Rarely Used Strategies - Ejections

-- *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, someone plays an unrelated card from their *Second Finesse Position*.
+- An *Ejection* refers to a move like a *Bluff*, but instead of playing an unrelated card from *Finesse Position*, the next person plays an unrelated card from their *Second Finesse Position*.
 For example, if a player's hand is completely unclued, their *Second Finesse Position* is slot 2.
 - Just like a *Bluff*, an *Ejection* can only be performed on the very next player.

 ### The 5 Color Ejection